Driveway Paving and Widening

 I want to widen my driveway.
 What is and is not allowed?

-• The new full width of the driveway can extend from the front of the garage to the property line (see your survey to determine your property line); from that point it must taper to the existing width of the curb. (see diagram)
+• The new full width of the driveway can extend from the front of the garage to the back of curb.

 • Driveway widenings are not permitted where they interfere with Town-owned boulevard trees, utility cabinets and/or other street furniture.